Zacky2613/The-Watcher/README.md

 - Good filter system which is constantly being updated.
 - A blacklist which blocks users from sending special characters, made for people trying to bypass the bot with unique characters.
-- Real time nick-name monitorer so nicknames cannot be changed to the nword (using same filter as messages).
+- Real time nick-name monitoring so nicknames cannot be changed to the nword (using same filter as messages).
 - A command to clear chat of previous bypasses that are now patched.
 - Mod pings/Automation of punishments to offenders.
 - (Upcoming) Report bypasses.